 Chase Freedom Unlimited overview

 The Freedom Unlimited card offers a flat rate of 1.5 percent cash back on all purchases.
-There’s no annual fee, and no interest on purchases and balance transfers for 15 months (then a variable rate of 16.74 to 25.49 percent).
+There’s no annual fee, and no interest on purchases and balance transfers for 15 months (then a variable APR of 16.49 to 25.24 percent).
 Also, the card is currently offering a $150 bonus for spending $500 in the first 3 months.

 Upsides: The Freedom Unlimited card offers a straight-forward rewards program that allows cardholders to earn 1.5 percent on every purchase they make – with no earning caps or rotating categories.
 It also comes with a stellar sign-up offer.